Mr. Immortal: Fictional character biography

-After Connie tells the team to lie low for a couple of days, Bertha goes to a modeling gig while Mr. Immortal and Flatman are visited by Good Boy's brother Lucky, who tells her that they need to leave town due to what she did to Nain Rogue.
-Later, while fixing the Flatmobile, Immortal and Flatman receive a text message from Bertha; who was injured while fighting Dr. Nod and his squad.
-During the battle, Nod takes more of the weight-loss supplements, becoming much bigger and monstrous.
-Immortal then suggests to the team to perform a maneuver, that has Doorman and Immortal get inside Nod's body.
-Once inside, Immortal manages to kill Nod by punching his heart.
-After their victory, the team is visited by Deadpool who tells them that they have been fired and can no longer use the Avengers name; leaving them confused.
+While fixing the Flatmobile, Immortal and Flatman receive a text message from Bertha, who was injured while fighting Dr. Nod and his squad.
+During the battle, Nod transforms into a larger monstrous state after taking weight-loss supplements.
+Doorman and Immortal get inside Nod's body, then kill him by punching his heart.
+After their victory, the team is visited by Deadpool, who tells them that they have been fired and can no longer use the Avengers name.